qmk/qmk_firmware/docs/reference_info_json.md

 # `info.json`

-This file is used by the [QMK API](https://github.com/qmk/qmk_api).
-It contains the information [QMK Configurator](https://config.qmk.fm/) needs to display a representation of your keyboard.
-You can also set metadata here.
+The information contained in `info.json` is combined with the `config.h` and `rules.mk` files, dynamically generating the necessary configuration for your keyboard at compile time.
+It is also used by the [QMK API](https://github.com/qmk/qmk_api), and contains the information [QMK Configurator](https://config.qmk.fm/) needs to display a representation of your keyboard.

-You can create `info.json` files at every level under `qmk_firmware/keyboards/<name>` to specify this metadata.
+You can create `info.json` files at every level under `qmk_firmware/keyboards/<name>`.
 These files are combined, with more specific files overriding keys in less specific files.
 This means you do not need to duplicate your metadata information.
 For example, `qmk_firmware/keyboards/clueboard/info.json` specifies `manufacturer` and `maintainer`, while `qmk_firmware/keyboards/clueboard/66/info.json` specifies more specific information about Clueboard 66%.

 ## `info.json` Format

-The `info.json` file is a JSON formatted dictionary with the following keys available to be set.
-You do not have to set all of them, merely the keys that apply to your keyboard.
+The `info.json` file is a JSON formatted dictionary.
+The first six keys noted here must be defined in `info.json`, or your keyboard will not be accepted into the QMK repository.

 * `keyboard_name`
     * A free-form text string describing the keyboard.